-Unusual and strange versions of plants inspired by Lear's nonsense botany, created by artist Julie Gurr working with design and technology students from St Leonards Academy, have been made using willow weaving techniques.
-Find these large willow sculptures in Gensing Gardens for the duration of the festival.
+Unusual and strange versions of plants inspired by Lear's nonsense botany, created by artist Julie Gurr working with design and technology students from St Leonards Academy, were made using willow weaving techniques.
+These large willow sculptures were exhibited in Gensing Gardens for the duration of the festival.

 Other work on this subject in the festival includes Nonsense Gardens.